-Outcomes-based pricing is a framework for understanding where customers are seeing the value in your product, then adjusting the pricing to align with that value.
-It's a fundamental shift in how to think about pricing.
+Outcome-based pricing is when prices of a product are based on perceived value, and not costs.
+Businesses must understand where customers are seeing the value in their products, then adjust the pricing to align with that value.
+Outcome-based pricing is a fundamental shift in how to think about pricing.

 By structuring our pricing based on the actual value of our product as well as the customer's perceptions of that value, we're better able to create a pricing strategy that justifies how your company monetizes.

 “Your pricing is the exchange rate on the value you're creating in the world.”

 We are realizing that whoever gets closest to the customer's ideas on value quicker ends up winning.
 You can't just take the product to market and hope; the market is out of your control.
 The value metrics of your product need to be undeniable to the customer.

 You can't brute-force growth, the market is out of your control